Newark: A Top 20 Solar City — You Got a Problem With That?

 In Newark, it may be that the combination of state and federal incentives are enough to make New Jersey’s biggest city a player on the national stage.

-Unlike California, which relies on net metering as the biggest state solar incentive, New Jersey offers Solar Renewable Energy Credits (SRECs) to solar homeowners.
-Instead of paying solar generators for each watt they send to the grid, under the SREC program, residents receive credits for their clean energy generation that they then sell to utilities – who are required by the state to purchase a certain percentage of clean energy each year.
+New Jersey offers the Successor Solar Incentive (SuSi) program to solar homeowners.
+Instead of paying solar generators for each watt they send to the grid, under the SuSI program, residents receive credits in the form of SREC-IIs for their clean energy generation that they then sell to utilities – who are required by the state to purchase a certain percentage of clean energy each year.

 Notable solar installations in Newark